jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-4-sliceheader-literal.md

 Now, if such a memory confusion happens, there might be some read-only slice that contains unexpected data.
-If the server application happens to use that slice for creating the response output that is sent to the user, even with some intermediate conversions in between, the application might server unexpected memory contents back to the user.
+If the server application happens to use that slice for creating the response output that is sent to the user, even with some intermediate conversions in between, the application might serve unexpected memory contents back to the user.
 So with this vulnerability in place, a user might suddenly, and randomly, get some scrambled data instead of an HTML response, and if that user were to look into the data they might find the application secrets.
 This is a clear information leak vulnerability, and the fact that it is caused by widely used code makes it very dangerous.